 Public or private water wells that are located within an acre serviced by the township water system which have developed contamination above the acceptable safe drinking water levels adopted and/or established by the Michigan Department of Environmental Quality (MDEQ), as determined by the MDEQ, shall be abandoned in accordance with the applicable laws and regulations of the state.
-Upon connection to the water supply system, each public or private water well shall be disconnected and abandoned in accordance with the applicable laws and regulations to the water supply system.
+Upon connection to the water supply system, each public or private water well shall be disconnected and abandoned in accordance with the applicable laws and regulations of the state to prevent contamination to the water supply system.